viictorgiil/ros2_ws/README.md

 - `pick_stock_*`
 - `pick_stock_*_X`

-For real hardware usage, verify the physical board position, gripper configuration, camera calibration, and all joint targets before running the robot.
+For usage, verify the physical board position, gripper configuration, camera calibration, and all joint targets before running the robot.

 ## Safety and Emergency Stop